 The illegal sale of any amount is a misdemeanor with a prison term of up to two years.
 If found selling more than half an ounce, you could spend up to five years in prison as it is a felony.
 The cultivation of 3+ mature plants is a felony; you could spend up to three years in jail if convicted.

 Keep reading to find out how you can get an MMJ card in Vermont and benefit from a higher purchasing limit.

 How to Get a Medical Marijuana Card in Vermont

 Here are the necessary steps to apply for a medical marijuana card in Vermont.
-Only state residents who can provide proof of residency need apply.

 - Licensed physicians (MD, DO)